twright/Easy-Comment-Uploads/readme.txt

 Tags: comments, uploads, images
 Requires at least: 2.0.2
 Tested up to: 2.7.1
-Stable tag: 0.05
+Stable tag: 0.06

 == Description ==
 This plugin allow your visitors to attach imaged or other file to their comments as easily as possible.
-I designed it for http://langtreeshout.org
+I designed it for http://langtreeshout.org.
+It also adds lightbox code for all inserted images.

 == Installation ==
 Just add to /wp-content/plugins and activate or use the automatic plugin installer.
 If you want to use it in Wordpress Mu for all blogs just copy comment-uploads.php to /wp-content/mu-plugins and leave the rest in place.